turbot/powerpipe-docs/docs/powerpipe-hcl/graph.md

 ## Node/Edge Visualizations

-Some powerpipe dashboard elements can include `node` and `edge` blocks.
+Some Powerpipe dashboard elements can include `node` and `edge` blocks.
 These elements are sometimes referred to as **node/edge visualizations** and include `graph`, `flow`, and `hierarchy`.
 These resources essentially implement the same interface:
   - They support `node` and `edge` blocks as children
   - They are also [query-based resources](/docs/powerpipe-hcl/query#query-based-resources), and support using the `sql` and `query` arguments instead of `node` and `edge` blocks
   - They must appear in a dashboard to be displayed, but may be defined as top level resources and referenced with `base`